abdurrahmanALONG/productAnalysis/README.md

-# This is a product-analysis-website, here i show something details about Canon Camera.you can see some analysis-results.
-**This is a product-analysis-website, here i show something details about Canon Camera.you can see some analysis-results.
+### `This is a product-analysis-website.
+Here i am trying to show something details about Canon Camera.You can see some analysis-results here.`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).